billforsternz/retro-sargon/README.md

 example, the original 8080 assembly language has different instructions for all the different types of ADD operations it can do, depending on where the operands come from.
 In contrast the Z80 assembly language replaces them all with just a single ADD mnemonic.
-The assembler itself infers which actual machine code ADD instruction (including new ADD instructions introduced with the Z80) is required from the parameters to the mnemonic, which are organised in a systematic and consistent way.
+The assembler program itself infers which actual machine code ADD instruction (including new ADD instructions introduced with the Z80) is required from the parameters to the mnemonic, which are organised in a systematic and consistent way.